mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-5-x.md

 # Easy to add new fonts

-1. Upload the Truetype font file to the fonts directory (<span class="filename">/ttfonts</span>)</li>
+1. Upload the Truetype font file to the fonts directory (<span class="filename">/ttfonts</span>)
-1. Define the font file details in the configuration file (<span class="filename">config_fonts.php</span>)</li>
+1. Define the font file details in the configuration file (<span class="filename">config_fonts.php</span>)
-1. Access the font by specifying it in your HTML code as the CSS font-family</li>
+1. Access the font by specifying it in your HTML code as the CSS font-family
-1. To use the font with specific languages, you need also to edit the configuration file (<span class="filename">config_cp.php</span>) - see the example</li>
+1. To use the font with specific languages, you need also to edit the configuration file (<span class="filename">config_cp.php</span>) - see the example

 ## Example

-You have 2 font files "Frutiger-Normal.ttf" and "FrutigerObl-Normal.ttf" which you want to be available in mPDF, and you will refer to them in HTML/CSS as "Frutiger".
+You have 2 font files `Frutiger-Normal.ttf` and `FrutigerObl-Normal.ttf` which you want to be available in mPDF, and you will refer to them in HTML/CSS as `'Frutiger'`.

 1. Upload the 2 files to the fonts directory (<span class="filename">/ttfonts</span>)